The coast's 65 kilometre long stretch of sandy coastline has 15 resorts, ao. Oostende and Knokke.

 Since 1964, it has been the pearl in Ostend’s crown.

 Covers the entire Belgian coast and stops at 70 places between De Panne (in the South) and Knokke-Heist (in the North).

 It is by far the best way to discover the Belgian coast

 There is nothing more Belgian than a portion of moules-frites.

-The grey shrimp is generally considered one of the quintessential Belgian foods, present on every menu in the form of 'tomaat-garnalen' or 'kroketten'.
+The gray shrimp is generally considered one of the quintessential Belgian foods, present on every menu in the form of 'tomaat-garnalen' or 'kroketten'.

 Its history has made it great, a fact that garnered it the title of a Unesco World Heritage City.

 During the Middle Ages Ypres was one of the main Flemish cloth centres next to Bruges and Ghent.